kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## The Annotation-to-Implementation Path Can Be Taught Directly
+## The Annotation-to-Implementation Path Can Be Taught Directly { #annotation-to-implementation-path }

 Frameworks often become difficult to learn when there is a large discontinuity between declaration and execution.